 - You can set up custom events yourself.

-Facebook “events” are particular actions taking by your website visitors, such as making a purchase.
+Facebook “events” are particular actions taken by your website visitors, such as making a purchase.

 - Add payment info: When someone enters payment information when buying items on your website